Chinna Veedu

 Chinna Veedu (lit.
 'Small House'; colloquial meaning: "Mistress") is a 1985 Indian Tamil-language film written and directed by K. Bhagyaraj.
-The film is the debut in Tamil for lead female Kalpana, who is also sister of actress Urvashi, who made her debut with K. Bhagyaraj in the 1983 film Mundhanai Mudichu.
+The film is the debut in Tamil for lead female Kalpana, who is actress Urvashi's sister, who made her debut with K. Bhagyaraj in the 1983 film Mundhanai Mudichu.
+It was released on 11 November 1985.
+The film was remade in Kannada in 1990 as Chapala Chennigaraya.

 Plot

-Madanagopal is a bachelor who dreams about his future wife as a dream girl who has to be beautiful from head to toe.
-But his parents arrange marriage with a girl, Bhagyalakshmi, without his consent.
-Gopal is shocked on seeing the photograph of his would-be wife as she is chubby, fat, unappealing, and not even nearer to his expectations of his dream girl according to him.
-On the day of marriage, he runs away from the marriage hall.
-Gopal's parents find him and convince him to marry her, as his sister has to get married to the brother of his bride on the same day.
+Set in 1983, Madanagopal is a bachelor in Coimbatore who dreams about his future wife as a dream girl who has to be beautiful from head to toe.
+But his parents arrange marriage with a girl from a rich influential family, Bhagyalakshmi.
+Madanagopal is shocked on seeing the photograph of his would-be wife as she is chubby, fat, unappealing, and not even nearer to his expectations of his dream girl according to him.
+His parents coerce him to the wedding since Madanagopal's younger sister is to be wed to Bhagya's brother on the same day.
+On the day of marriage, he runs away from the marriage hall and tries to enlist as a soldier.
+Madanagopal's parents find him and convince him to marry her, as his sister marriage might be halted.
+Without will, he marries Bhagya.